 An appropriate corrective exercise and post-rehabilitation training program can help return you to the quality of life you enjoyed before your injury and/or surgery.
 Here at Elite Physiques, we use the C.H.E.K. method to create a post-rehabilitation program that is successful because it considers your body as a whole, instead of the sum of its parts.
 The programs we design will first focus on a corrective phase, and then on functional strength.

 Conditions benefiting from corrective exercise include back pain, disc herniation, stenosis, sports injuries, inflexibility, neck pain, headaches, fibromyalgia, shoulder pain, knee pain, pelvic dysfunction and so many more.
+Some people who suffer from serious pain conditions such as fibromyalgia may look into alternative treatments by searching terms similar to medical marijuana and fibromyalgia or exercises for chronic pain.
+These can be helpful but you should ideally always consult a registered medical professional beforehand.
 Furthermore, if you need more help with your conditions such as fibromyalgia then it would be wise to look to places like Curo Financial for TPD insurance that can help you to get funding for your treatment and get onto a better path quicker.

 You are only as strong as your weakest link.
 Call us today to get your assessment and custom designed corrective exercise and post-habilitation training program.
 740-548-3637